-Important Pet Hydration alert?
-Surely pet hydration month is in July say my American friends?
-Harvey wants to bring you up to date, right now!
+Important Pet Hydration alert and a puzzle!
+Surely pet hydration month is in July I can hear my American friends saying?

 According to PetSafe, America’s designated Pet Hydration Month is July.
 PetSafe have taken up this vital cause with a genuine and real commitment to keeping pets of all kinds well hydrated and healthy.
 The impact has been so strong that, thanks to PetSafe, hydration is now a definite part of every cat lovers consciousness.